What is Stock Music? (Ultimate Guide)

 Another way of adding music to your audiovisual productions is custom or personalized music.

-To do so you will have to contact a composer who will be in control of creating the music you want.
-Or you can come and work online with studios that do the work for you.
+To do so, you must contact a composer who will be in control of creating the music you want.
+Or you can work online with studios that do the work for you.

 Keep in mind that custom music is relatively costly.
-Just as in every other industry, creating a personalized product involves a significant amount of time and economic resources.
+Just as in every other industry, creating a personalized product involves significant time and economic resources.

 Because the music track will be used only in one project, the composer cannot license it on stock music libraries.
 This increases the cost of the track.

-If none of the tracks you hear in music libraries meets your needs, then commissioning a music track may be what you’re looking for.
+If none of the tracks you hear in music libraries meet your needs, then commissioning a music track may be what you’re looking for.

 Other websites that offer custom music are: